replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/migrating-csi.md

 If you are migrating from Longhorn to a different CSI provisioner, you must complete the following prerequisites in addition to the [General Prerequisites](#general-prerequisites) above:

 - Upgrade your cluster to kURL [v2023.02.17-0](https://github.com/replicatedhq/kurl/tree/v2023.02.17-0) or later.
-Automatic data migration from Longhorn to Rook or OpenEBS is not supported in kURL versions earlier than v2023.02.17-0.
+Automatic data migration from Longhorn to Rook or OpenEBS is not available in kURL versions earlier than v2023.02.17-0.

 - Upgrade the version of Longhorn installed in your cluster to 1.2.0 or later or 1.3.0 or later.
 Longhorn versions 1.2.x and 1.3.x support Kubernetes versions 1.24 and earlier.